PCI Compliance: Comprehensive Guide to Protect Your Customers and Brand22 Min Well Spent

 PCI Compliance Key Terms and Definitions You Need to Know:

-Account Data – In terms of PCI DSS, this refers to any cardholder data and/or sensitive authentication data.
+• Account Data – Any cardholder data and/or sensitive authentication data under PCI DSS.

-Approved Scanning Vendor – A company approved by the PCI SSC to conduct external vulnerability scanning services.
+• Approved Scanning Vendor (ASV) – A PCI SSC-approved company authorized to conduct external vulnerability scans.

-Qualified Security Assessor – A party qualified by the PCI SSC to perform on-site PCI DSS assessments.
+• Qualified Security Assessor (QSA) – A PCI SSC-certified professional or organization that performs on-site PCI DSS assessments.

-Self-Assessment Questionnaire – A PCI DSS reporting tool used to document self-assessment results from an entity’s PCI DSS assessment.
+• Self-Assessment Questionnaire (SAQ) – A PCI DSS reporting tool used by entities to document their self-assessment results.

-Service Provider – A business entity that is not a payment brand, but directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
+• Service Provider – A business that is not a payment brand but handles processing, storage, or transmission of cardholder data on behalf of another entity.
+Examples include managed IT service providers, firewall management services, and security monitoring firms.

 Connect with Next Perimeter on Social Media